Tenghy23/testEmailModule/README.md

 check_OTP(Stream input, bool retry = false, string?
 OTPInputFromUser = null)

-the retry parameter is meant for the purpose of simulating retry logic the OTPInputFromUser parameter is meant to pass in the 6-digit generated from the generate_OTP_email to validate
+the retry parameter is meant for the purpose of simulating retry logic<br>
+the OTPInputFromUser parameter is meant to pass in the 6-digit generated from the generate_OTP_email to validate

 the check_OTP method will read the input stream for user input of the OTP.
 From the output of the input stream, we will check it with the 6-digit that was passed in by the user [OTPInputFromUser].
 The service is registered as a singleton in order for the numberOfTries count to persist between API calls, and 10 tries validation and timeout validation are implemented as such